 - Watch for Red Flags

-As a new start-up or emerging company, it can be frightening to put part of the future of your business in someone else’s hands.
-If you’re unfamiliar with term sheet negotiations and the implications they will have for your company, this 8-step guide to negotiating a term sheet will give you the tools you need to begin growing your company.
+As a new startup or emerging company, it can be scary to put part of your business’s future in someone else’s hands.
+If you’re unfamiliar with term sheet negotiations and the implications they will have for your company, this 8-step guide to negotiating a term sheet will give you the tools you need to begin to raise money and build your company.

 Take the Time to Woo Multiple Investors

 Although it may seem a daunting enough task to get just one investor involved, it is in your best interest to simultaneously build relationships with multiple investors.